China's Wuhan reports first coronavirus cluster since lifting lockdown

 The government said on Friday cinemas, museums and other venues would gradually be reopened, though restrictions including mandatory reservations and a limit on numbers of visitors would be in place.

-The financial hub of Shanghai has reopened some night spots and Walt Disney Co (DIS.N) reopened its Shanghai Disneyland park on Monday to a reduced number of visitors.
+The financial hub of Shanghai has reopened some night spots and Walt Disney Co reopened its Shanghai Disneyland park on Monday to a reduced number of visitors.
+[L4N2CT0QU]

 New outbreaks in China in the past two months have mainly developed in residential compounds or at hospitals.